-6.2.2 Thinner Fused Silica Fibers
+Op-6.2.2 Thinner Fused Silica Fibers

 Work is currently underway in the UK to enhance the robustness and dimensional reproducibility of the fused silica fibres used in the final stage of the QUAD suspensions.
 The A+ proposal includes the option to install thinner fibres operating at 1.2 GPa stress to lower the vertical bounce mode to 7 Hz and increase the first violin mode to above 600 Hz.
-This work utilises laser stabilisation techniques which have been shown to improve the median fibre strength [260].
-A programme of work is to be undertaken at LIGO Hanford in 2019/2020 to upgrade the fibre pulling machine, allowing the stabilisation techniques to be utilised.
+This work utilises laser stabilisation techniques which have been shown to improve the median fibre strength [333].
+A programme of work has been undertaken at LIGO Hanford in 2019/2020 to upgrade the fibre pulling machine, allowing the stabilisation techniques to be utilised.
+The was completed in February 2020.

-6.2.3 Larger Beamsplitter
+Op-6.2.3 Larger Beamsplitter